stars-and-signs/stars-and-signs/docs/core_rules/10-consequences.md

 ## **Recovery**

+Wounds can be cleared through use of the Bolster Action.
+A protagonist can atttempt to clear their own Wounds or the Wounds of another protagonist in this way.
+Clearing a Wound has a Potency equal to the Wound's rank.
+The Skill used for clearing a Wound with an Action depends on the Wound's type \- Physical and Mental Wounds can be cleared with a successful Bolster (Therapy) Check while Social Wounds can be cleared with a successful Bolster (Networking) Action.

-Wounds can be cleared with time and effort.
-At each Minor Milestone, each protagonist may attempt to clear one Wound of their choice by taking a Reaction with a Test corresponding to the Wound type:
+Protagonists may be able to recover from their Wounds automatically over time.
+At each Minor Milestone, each protagonist may attempt to clear one Wound of their choice by taking a Recovery Reaction with a Test corresponding to the Wound type:

 * Physical Wounds \- Recovery (Vitality) Test
 * Mental Wounds \- Recovery (Resolve) Test
 * Social Wounds \- Recovery (Networking) Test

+The protagonist's Reaction must still meet the corresponding Potency for the Wound.
 Failure does not confer any additional negative consequences besides missing the opportunity to clear a Wound.

-Protagonists may also attempt to clear a Wound from themselves or allies by taking a Bolster Action.
-Physical and Mental Wounds can be cleared with a successful Bolster (Therapy) Check while Social Wounds can be cleared with a successful Bolster (Networking) Check.
+To clear Wounds with high Potency, a protagonist may need to take Extended Actions.
+Wounds have a Healing Progress Counter with a number of slots equal to its Potency.
+A protagonist may progress this Counter with a successful Aciton or Reaction if that Action or Reaction has a Potency of at least one less than the Potency of the Wound.
+For example, a rank 4 Physical Wound has 4 Healing slots.
+Each slot is filled with a successful Bolster (Therapy) Action or Recovery (Vitality) Reaction.

 ## **Defeat**

-A protagonist can suffer up to five Wounds total simultaneously.
-If a protagonist would exceed five Wounds, they are Defeated.
+A protagonist that would gain more than 5 total ranks of Wounds simultaneously is Defeated.
 Upon Defeat, the protagonist’s player chooses one of the following outcomes

 ### **Retirement**